-Remember, vaccinations are really only one very small part of overall health and wellness.
-Everyday clients walk into my practice with the perception that their dog just needs “shots”.
+Remember, vaccinations are only one very small part of overall health and wellness.
+Every day clients walk into my practice with the perception that their dog just needs “shots”.
 Unfortunately, this is more of the norm than you would expect.

-4. Take Note of Food, Medications and Supplements, and Treats
+4. Take Note of Food, Medications, Supplements, and Treats

-Oftentimes, my clients assume they know the details about their beloved pet’s food, medications and supplements, and treats offhand, but it can be tricky. “about a scoop” of kibble is not the most helpful measurement for a veterinarian.
-Prior to the exam, take note of the details.
+Oftentimes, my clients assume they know the details about their beloved pet’s food, medications, supplements, and treats offhand, but it can be tricky. “about a scoop” of kibble is not the most helpful measurement for a veterinarian.
+Before the exam, take note of the details.